 Learn how to “cheat” at cleaning and get back to the fun quicker with these tips.

-“Rather than perpetually marching toward perfection, we need real-world approaches to cleaning,” says Jeff Bredenberg, author and cleaning guru.
+“Rather than perpetually marching toward perfection, we need real-world approaches to cleaning,” said Jeff Bredenberg, author and legendary cleaning guru.
 "Corner-cutting, time-saving and minimal-effort techniques are great ways to 'cheat' at cleaning."

 Who wants to spend their whole weekend cleaning the house?
 It’s your free time, so spend it wisely.
 Check out these hot tips for cleaning your home fast — so you can get back to the fun!

-3. Use a multi-surface cleaner.
+Use a multi-surface cleaner.
 Forget about switching cleaners and using multiple dust rags.
-Use a cleaner made for various types of surfaces.
+Use a cleaner for various types of surfaces.

-4. Steam your microwave clean.
+Steam your microwave clean.
 Save time; work less.
-“Pour two cups of water into a microwave-safe bowl and cook on high for five minutes.
+“Pour two cups of water into a microwave-safe bowl, and cook on high for five minutes.
 The steam generated will soften any cooked-on food splatters.
-Then, wipe down the interior with a damp sponge,” Bredenberg says.
+Then, wipe down the interior with a damp sponge,” said Bredenberg.

-5. Banish shoes indoors.
+Banish shoes from inside.
 Sneakers and boots are notorious for tracking mud and dirt into the house.
 Have all family members take off their shoes before entering the house.
 You'll sweep and scrub less often.